Ramphoogat/admissions-crm-tracker/README.md

 - All timestamps are stored in UTC
 - Phone validation allows international formats
 - Search is case-insensitive across student name, guardian name, and phone
+- The application includes comprehensive error handling for network connectivity issues

+## Common Issues

+### "Failed to fetch" Error
+This error occurs when the frontend cannot connect to the backend.
+Solutions:
+1. Start the backend with `encore run`
+2. Verify the backend is running on port 4000
+3. Check the API_BASE_URL in `frontend/config.ts`
+4. Ensure no firewall is blocking the connection

+### Database Connection Issues
+If the backend fails to start:
+1. Ensure Docker is running for PostgreSQL
+2. Check that no other service is using port 4000
+3. Review the Encore logs for specific error messages